netdata/netdata/docs/guides/step-by-step/step-00.md

 previously-written advice for your specific problem, and if you don't see any results, hit the **New issue** button to send us a question.

-Or, if that's too complicated, feel free to send this guide's author [an email](mailto:joel@netdata.cloud).

 ## Before we get started